Written by: Richard Frykberg

 Project Completion

-Asset acquisition costs include all the related costs such as inbound freight, site preparation, labour and material costs to get an asset into a commissionable state on the capitalization date.
+Asset acquisition costs include all the related costs such as inbound freight, site preparation, labor and material costs to get an asset into a commissionable state on the capitalization date.
 These costs are controlled in an Investment Measure, which in SAP is either a Project Work Breakdown Structure (WBS) or Internal Order (short-term cost collector much like a Cost Centre, but with a defined purpose).

-• The target accounting assignment is transferred from an Asset Under Construction to one or more ultimate Fixed Asset master records
+- The target accounting assignment is transferred from an Asset Under Construction to one or more ultimate Fixed Asset master records.

-• The Investment Measure status is updated to be Technically Complete to prevent addition costs being incurred
+- The Investment Measure status is updated to be Technically Complete to prevent addition costs being incurred.

-• The accumulated costs are re-allocated (settled) to the final fixed assets
+- The accumulated costs are re-allocated (settled) to the final fixed assets.

-• Any un-utilized budget is returned to the Investment Program to be available in support of future Capital Expenditure Requests
+- Any un-utilized budget is returned to the Investment Program to be available in support of future Capital Expenditure Requests.

 Investment Review

 Every Capital Expenditure Request should define its anticipated business benefits.
 Some investment reasons are obvious, for example the replacement of critical equipment or adherence to new Health, Safety, Environmental and other Legislative compliance.
-However, even these investments tend to have a component of derived improvement to the status quo, or justification for more expensive alternative due to extended lifespan, risk profile or other qualitative benefit.
+Although, even these investments tend to have a component of derived improvement to the status quo, or justification for more expensive alternative due to extended lifespan, risk profile or other qualitative benefit.

 The key purpose of a structured Investment Review is to assess the benefits realization.
 If the actual results vary negatively, relative to those promoted, the review enables you to understand why, and adjust the assumptions, approach, and controls to help prevent recurrence in the future.
 In many organizations the Investment Review is undertaken by the Internal Audit functional on a sample basis.